helm/helm-www/ARCHITECTURAL_DECISIONS.md

 **Link transformations:** Only applied for configured exceptions - most links work as-is since the file structure mirrors the source repository.

+### Why imported files are committed to Git

+The `/community` directory mixes imported files from helm/community with locally-maintained community docs.
+Committing imported files to Git:

+1. **Avoids complex .gitignore patterns** - No need to maintain a parallel list of which specific files to ignore
+2. **Provides clean git status** - Contributors don't see dozens of untracked files during development
+3. **Enables offline development** - With `noRuntimeDownloads: true`, `yarn start` works without network access
+4. **Simplifies mental model** - All files in `/community` are tracked, regardless of source

+The tradeoff of content duplication is acceptable since these files rarely change structure and the import notices clearly indicate they shouldn't be edited locally.

 ### Commands

-- `yarn download-remote-community` - Fetch and transform latest content via GitHub API
+- `yarn download-remote-community` - Fetch and transform latest content from helm/community repository
-- `yarn clear-remote-community` - Remove imported files before re-import
+- `yarn clear-remote-community` - Remove imported files (useful for testing)

 ### For Contributors